Essay Contest PDF

 The winner will receive a $1,000 prize.
 Other awards may be made at the discretion of the judges and with approval of the WCOG board of directors.
 The award will be presented to the winner in his or her home school district in May or June.

-Contestants should first familiarize themselves with the Coalition's work at www.washingtoncog.org.
-In particular, read the articles written by coalition members that discuss real-life issues involving either or both public record and public meetings at www.washingtoncog.org/oped.php.
+Contestants should first familiarize themselves with the coalition’s work at www.washingtoncog.org.
+In particular, read the articles written by coalition members that discuss real-life issues involving either or both public records and public meetings at www.washingtoncog.org/oped.php.
+Press releases and newsletter items that also appear on the website may be useful for formulating ideas.

-With these articles and other information on the websites for background, and drawing on any other research, contestants are to answer the question:
+With these articles and other information on the websites for background, and drawing on any other research and interviews as desired, contestants are to address these questions:

 “Why do Washington citizens need the Open Public Meetings Act and the Public Records Act, and how would government be different if we did not have them?”

-- Demonstrated understanding of the Public Records Act and Open Meetings Act Has one real-life example
+2. Demonstrated understanding of the Public Records Act and Open Meetings Act

-The entry deadline, originally announced as March 29, is now April 19.
-Entries must be emailed to firstname.lastname@example.org by that date.
+Entries for the 2014 competition should be emailed to email@example.com no later than midnight April 19, 2014.
 The essays may be sent as plain text in the body of the email, or as Word or PDF attachments.
-Each email entry should include the contestant's name, age, home address, telephone number, email address, the school currently attending and if known, the school or college the entrant will attend in the fall of 2013.
+Each email entry should include the contestant’s name, age, home address, telephone number, email address, the school currently attended and if known, the school or college the entrant will attend in the fall of 2014.
 No contestant may submit more than one entry.
+Previous contest winners are ineligible.

 For more information about the contest or the Washington Coalition for Open Government, contact firstname.lastname@example.org.